kctrey/wxcadm/README.md

 # Quickstart
-By creating a Webex instance with a valid API Access Token, the module will pull the Webex Organization information as well as all of the People within the Organization.
+By creating a Webex instance with a valid API Access Token, the module will pull the Webex Organization information as well as all the People within the Organization.
 The Org instance will contain all People, whether they have the Webex Calling service or not.
 An Org method ```get_webex_people()``` makes it easy to get only the People that have Webex Calling.